 If you have been awarded a Federal Direct Student Loan you must be aware of the following information:

-- You must complete Entrance Counseling (EC) before your loan will be processed.
+You must complete Entrance Counseling (EC) before your loan will be processed.
 Entrance Counseling is completed online at https://StudentLoans.gov.
 The CASC Financial Aid Office will be notified electronically when you have completed your counseling information.
-You must have a FSA ID and username to access your information on studentloans.gov.
-If you do not have an FSA ID or do not remember yours, please visit FSA ID for assistance.

-- You must complete a Master Promissory Note (MPN) with the Department of Education before your loan will be processed.
+You must complete a Master Promissory Note (MPN) with the Department of Education before your loan will be processed.
 The Mastor Promissory Note is completed online at http://StudentLoans.gov.
 You will need your FSA ID to sign in.
 The CASC Financial Aid Office will be notified electronically when you have completed your MPN.
 If you have previously completed a Master Promissory Note with the Department of Education for a Direct Loan at another Institution within the last 10 years, it will not be necessary for you to complete another one but you must notify CASC that you have previously completed an MPN.
-You must have a FSA ID and username to access studentloans.gov.
-If you do not have an FSA ID or do not remember yours, please visit FSA ID for assistance.

 There is a DEADLINE for student loans.
-The Financial Aid Office must receive the EC, MPN, and signed award letter before the end of the semester in order to receive the loan awarded for that semester.
+The Financial Aid Office must receive the Student Loan Request Form, EC, MPN, AND signed award letter by the Friday before finals week in order to receive the loan awarded for that semester.

-- The loan amounts shown on your Award Letter are the amounts you are eligible to borrow for the semester or academic year you requested based on full-time enrollment.
+The loan amounts shown on your Award Letter are the amounts you are eligible to borrow for the semester or academic year you requested based on full-time enrollment.
 If you do not want to borrow the full amount you may accept a reduced amount online by logging into the CASC VikeConnect.
-You may also print the emailed award letter, mark through the amounts shown, and write in the reduced amounts you are requesting and initial each change.
+You may also print the emailed award letter, mark through the amounts shown, write in the reduced amounts you are requesting, and initial each change.
 Sign and date the award letter and return to the Financial Aid Office.
 Keep a copy for your records.